wmayner/pyphi/docs/examples/2014paper.rst

-value, the minimal cut, the constellation of concepts of the whole set and that of the partitioned set :math:`C_{\rightarrow}^{\textrm{MIP}}`, the total calculation time, the calculation time for just the unpartitioned constellation, a reference to the subsystem that was analyzed, and to the subsystem with the minimal unidirectional cut applied.
+value, the minimal cut, the constellation of concepts of the whole set and that of the partitioned set :math:`C_{\rightarrow}^{\textrm{MIP}}`, the total calculation time, the calculation time for just the unpartitioned constellation, a reference to the subsystem that was analyzed, and a reference to the subsystem with the minimal unidirectional cut applied.
 For details see the API documentation for :class:`~pyphi.models.BigMip` or use ``help(big_mip)``.

 We can verify that the :math:`\Phi^{\textrm{MIP}}` value and minimal cut are as shown in the figure: